scyrych/BotW-BetterVR/README.md

 > Some issues will be much easier to fix then others.
 > The game is fully tested to be completeable, from start to finish.
 >
-> If you want to help to improve the mod and tackle some of these issues, reach out in the development channel on the development channel in the Flat2VR Discord for extra info, context and requirements!
+> If you want to help to improve the mod and tackle some of these issues, reach out in the ZBW Development Channel in the [Flat2VR Discord](https://discord.com/invite/flat2vr) for extra info, context and requirements!
 >
 > **Critical Issues:**
 > * Climbing ladders requires looking away with the camera using your controller stick.